-Our world language program starts with exploratory in 6th grade where students have the opportunity to learn two different languages over the course of one year.
-Students will begin to acquire foundational language skills and will learn about the various cultures where the language is spoken.
+Our World Language program begins in 6th grade with an exploratory experience, allowing students to learn two different languages over the course of the year.
+During this time, students will build foundational language skills and gain insight into the cultures where these languages are spoken.

 The NYS graduation requirements mandate that all students (except those exempted by the Committee on Special Education) study two years of one world language and pass the examination that is aligned to the Checkpoint A learning standards for World Languages by the end of eighth grade.
 The seventh grade world language program is the first full year of language study and the first step in preparing for this exam.